dronekit/dronekit-python/docs/develop/sitl_setup.rst

 .. note::

-    DroneKit-SITL is still relatively experimental.
-There are only a few pre-built vehicles and they have not been as well tested as the native builds.
+    DroneKit-SITL is still relatively experimental and there are only a few pre-built vehicles.

+    The binaries are built and tested on Windows 10, Ubuntu Linux, and Mac OS X "El Capitan".
+Binaries are only available for x86 architectures.
+ARM builds (e.g. for RPi) are not supported.

     Please report any issues on `Github here <https://github.com/dronekit/dronekit-sitl/issues>`_.

 Installation